SFe-Team-was-taken/SFe/sfe32-latest/format-specification/sfe-format-specification.md

 The pmod sub-chunk is a multiple of 10 bytes.

-The structure is very similar to SF2.04's PMod structure, with these differences:
+The structure is identical to SF2.04's PMod structure for version 4.0.
+Version 4.1 will add new features.

-### New options for the SFModulator enum

-These options are listed elsewhere in the specification.

-Legacy SF players which do not support these new enum options should ignore these new options.
+Legacy SF players which do not support any new enum options in versions 4.1 or later should ignore these new options.

 This enum, and all other enums, is two bytes in length.